Real Estate Investing Math

-The purpose of return calculations is primarily to compare properties.
-It does not necessarily equal the return you will actually experience because of taxes and other factors.
+The purpose of return calculations is primarily to compare properties, not necessarily to show the return you will actually experience because of taxes and other factors.
 However, assuming all significant recurring costs are included, if one property has a calculated return of 4% and another has a 5% return, then the property with the 5% return will most likely generate an actual higher return.

-- ROI generally says nothing about time-to-rent in the case of single family properties.
-And, if it takes 3 months to rent one and 2 weeks to rent the other, the return calculations go out of the window.
+- Time-to-rent in the case of single family properties.
+And, if it takes 3 months to rent one and 2 weeks to rent the other, the return calculations are impacted.

-- ROI says nothing about future performance.
-If you purchase one property in a declining area, your rent (and therefore your return) is likely to fall.
-If the other property is in a rising market, rent will likely increase.
-In order for the comparison to be as "apples-to-apples" comparison as possible, the two properties need to be in close proximity in the same economic and demographic environment or at least the two locations need to have a very similar economic outlook.
+- Future performance: If you purchase one property in a declining area, your rent (and therefore your return) is likely to fall.
+For the comparison to be "apples-to-apples", the two properties need to be in close proximity, in the same economic and demographic environment or at least the two locations need to have a very similar economic outlook.

-- If one house is older or of poorer construction, it is likely to have higher maintenance than a newer property.
+- Construction factors: If one house is older or of poorer construction, it is likely to have higher maintenance than a newer property.

-- A property in a colder and wetter climate will likely have higher maintenance than a property in a milder and dryer climate.
+- Climatic factors: A property in a colder and wetter climate will likely have higher maintenance than a property in a milder and dryer climate.

-The point of this section is that you cannot blindly trust calculations.
+The point here is that you cannot blindly trust calculations.
 Common sense is critical when comparing properties.

-I will be using the following property in the examples:
+I will be calculating return using the following property in the following examples:

 |Assoc.
 Fees (Mo)||0|